mahirsuljic-fet/OS/Lab/answers_4.md

             ...
     lock_kernel(); // <<<<<<<<<<

-    // Garbage collect if current enviroment is a zombie if (curenv->env_status == ENV_DYING)
+    // Garbage collect if current environment is a zombie if (curenv->env_status == ENV_DYING)
     {
       env_free(curenv);